IBM/data-prep-kit/README.md

 A generalized workflow is shown [here](doc/data-processing.md).

 #### Bring Your Own Transform
 One can add new transforms by bringing in Python-based processing logic and using the Data Processing Library to build and contribute transforms.
+We have provided an [example transform](/transforms/universal/noop) that can serve as a template to add new simple transforms.

 More details on the data processing library are [here](data-processing-lib/doc/overview.md).

 #### Automation